 They say life starts after coffee.
 It can be a perfect day starter and a mood booster.
 Some even drink it before hitting the sack!
-But with the apprehensions about public places brought about by the COVID-19 pandemic, some people are skipping that extra trip to the coffee shop for their dose of caffeine, and settling for a cup they can buy or make instantly.
+Some people get it from their favourite cafe while some prefer to brew it at home.

 If you are on a search for ways to elevate your coffee experience in your own kitchen, we have a few suggestions that can immediately improve the quality of your coffee, no matter how fancy (or basic) your coffee machine is.